yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 The NDC can now download, install and use the short-term certificate bearing the name delegated by the IdO.
-This can continue until the STAR certificate expires or the IdO decides to cancel the automatic renewal process with the ACME STAR CA.
+This can continue until the STAR certificate expires or the IdO decides to cancel the automatic renewal process with the CA.

 Note that the interactive identifier authorization phase described in Section 7.5 of {{RFC8555}} is suppressed on the NDC-IdO side because the delegated